 Here are six simple steps to list your business on Google and to verify ownership.

 Step 1: Visit Google My Business.
-The page that opens will look like the image in the bellow screenshot.
+The page that opens will look like the image in the below screenshot.

-Step 3: Enter your business name at the appropriate place and click on ‘next’.
-In subsequent pages, you will ask to enter information about your business, such as – address, categories and sub-categories, description, phone number, website URL, opening hours etc. Ensure that you have provided correct and adequate information.
+Step 3: Enter your business name at the appropriate place and click on the ‘next’ button.
+In subsequent pages, you will ask to enter information about your business, such as – address, categories, and sub-categories, description, phone number, website URL, opening hours, etc. Ensure that you have provided correct and adequate information.

 Step 4: Click on the map and place your business precisely at correct location.
 Zoom in the map so that the location can be precise.
 Save the setting.

 Step 6: Note that you can’t manage your business on Google unless you verify ownership.
-Google will send verification pin to your business address through a registered post card.
-It normally takes two to three weeks for the postcard to be delivered at your business location.
-When you’ll receive the postcard, scratch it to find the pin.
-Login to your GMB account and click on ‘Verify Now’ tab.
+Google will send a verification pin to your business address through a registered postcard.
+It generally takes two to three weeks for the postcard to arrive at your business location.
+When you receive the postcard, scratch it to find the pin.
+Login to your GMB account and click on the ‘Verify Now’ tab.
 Enter the secret code and submit.

 Now that your business is verified by Google.
-It’s time to take actions so that you can rank your business for the top position on Google Search.
+It’s time to take action so that you can rank your business for the top position on Google Search.

 How to claim your business on Google Map?

 There may be some chances that your business is already on Google.
-This happens for two reasons.
-One, due to the popularity or existence in a prime landmark location, someone has already added your business on Google Map.
+It happens for two reasons.
+One, due to the popularity or existence in a prime landmark location, someone has already added your business on the Google Map.
 Google allows everyone to add locations and places to the map.
-Second, Google automatically adds places on the map that have adequate online presence.
-For example, if a trusted website have some information about your business, using that information, Google may automatically add it to the map.
+Second, Google automatically adds places on the map that have an adequate online presence.
+For example, if a trusted website has some information about your business, Google may automatically list it on the map.

 If your business is already on Google, you can claim the ownership and manage it.
-You can claim ownership of your business in four simple steps as given bellow.
+You can claim ownership of your business in four simple steps as given below.

 Step 2: Click on the text – ‘Won this business?’
-The text is marked in red rectangle in the bellow screenshot.
-I’ve also provided instruction on where to click.
+The text is marked in red rectangle in the below screenshot.
+I’ve also provided instructions on where to click.

-Step 3: In the next page, click on the button – ‘Manage now.’
-I’ve marked the button with red rectangle in the bellow screenshot.
+Step 3: On the next page, click on the button – ‘Manage now.’
+I’ve marked the button with a red rectangle in the below screenshot.

 Step 4: The next page will open where you’ll get multiple options to verify ownership of the business.

 Select any one option as per your convenience.
-If you select either phone number or email option, you can verify ownership immediately by receiving secret code.
-Note that email id must be associated with your websites domain name so that you can verify through email.
+If you select either a phone number or an email option, you can verify ownership immediately by receiving a secret code.
+Note that email id must be associated with your website’s domain name so that you can verify it through email.

-If you select address option, Google will send a postcard with secret pin to your business address.
+If you select the address option, Google will send a postcard with a secret pin to your business address.
 You can verify ownership of your business, once you receive the postcard.
-It normally take two to three week for the postcard to be delivered at your business address.
+It generally takes two to three weeks for the postcard to arrive at your business address.

-Once you complete the verification process, you can manage your business and take steps to rank your business at the top position for Google local searches.
+Once you complete the verification process, you can manage your business and take steps to rank it at the top position for Google local searches.

 Know How Does Google Rank Local Businesses

-In order to rank your business higher on Google maps, you require to know how google ranks local business results.
-You should also act in accordance to the criteria.
+To rank your business higher on Google maps, you require to know how Google ranks local business results.
+You should also act following the criteria.

-Google’s local search results are based on three primary criteria – (a) relevance, (b) proximity and (c) prominence.
+Google’s local search results are based on three primary criteria – (a) relevance, (b) proximity, and (c) prominence.
 All these factors work together to return the best match for a certain search query on Google Search.
-All these criteria have equal values.
+All of these criteria have equal values.

 Let me explain each aspect separately.

-Your business may appear at the top position for a local or location based search if the information you’ve provided matches best to the search query.
-In other words, ranking depends upon how the descriptions and details provided by a business matches to the actual need of the search user.
-Google’s algorithm ranks a business on the basis of how much a business in the list is relevant to the user’s query.
+Your business may appear at the top position for a local or location-based search if the information you’ve provided matches best to the search query.
+In other words, ranking depends upon how the descriptions and details provided by a business match the actual need of the search user.
+Google’s algorithm ranks a business based on how much it is relevant to the user’s query.

-Distance is another criteria.
-As the term ‘local search’ indicates, ranking also depends upon how far or near the location of the Google user is from your business.
-In other words, your business has higher chances of appearance in Google Map and Search result for the customers who are nearer to your location.
+Distance is another criterion.
+As the term ‘local search’ indicates, the ranking also depends upon how far or near the location of the Google user is from your business.
+In other words, your business has higher chances of appearance in Google Map and Search results for the customers who are nearer to your location.

-The criteria ‘prominence’ in relation to Google local search has minimum four factors –
+The criterion ‘prominence’ in relation to Google local search has minimum four factors –

 - How much well known your business is in your city or locality

-- How much review are there for your business on Google map
+- How many reviews are there for your business on Google map

 - How much strong your online presence is through a website

-If your business is listed in good numbers of local and national directories (like the yellow pages) and have linked with ample websites (through articles, reviews, comparison, mention etc.), you have better chances to at top position in Google local search results.
+If your business is listed in good numbers of local and national directories (like the yellow pages), and has linked with ample websites (through articles, reviews, comparison, mention, etc.), you have better chances to get a top position in Google local search results.

-The greater the amount of positive reviews and your overall rating scores on Google map, the better is the chances that your business can be found on the top for a relevant search query.
+The greater the number of positive reviews and your overall rating scores on Google Maps, the better are the chances that your business can be found on the top for a relevant search query.

-If you’ve a business website and you’re practicing good Search Engine Optimization (SEO), you have more chances to be ranked better.
+If you have a business website, and you are practicing good Search Engine Optimization (SEO), you have more chances to be ranked better.